andrewjbtw/dvcapture/README.md

 If a multiple tapes are associated together under one catalog number, they are all arranged in the same package.
 If there is only one tape, the tape number will be "01".

-### qc.sh
+#### qc.sh

 This script eases the process of quality control checking.
 It requires the file being reviewed to have been captured using dvcapture.sh, as it relies on files being arranged according to the package structure that script creates.

 To run qc.sh, you must supply a catalog number and a tape number.
-This can be done either interactively or on the command line.
+This can be done either interactively or on the command line:
 ```
-Usage : qc.sh -c <catalog id> -t <tape number (zero padded)>
+qc.sh -c <catalog id> -t <tape number (zero padded)>
 ```

 qc.sh will then: